4.69 from 558 reviews

 In fact, you can also make it into mini loaves if you have 5 ½ x 3 inch loaf pans on hand! (*note: the bake time will be different when making mini loaves, see recipe notes).

-It’s insanely easy to whip up, no stand mixer required and no fancy crumb topping, glaze, or cream cheese frosting required.
-Just a flavorful, home baked loaf of life-changing pumpkin bread.
+It’s insanely easy to whip up, no stand mixer required, and no fancy crumb topping, glaze, or cream cheese frosting required.
+Just a flavorful, home-baked loaf of life-changing pumpkin bread.

 Ingredients you’ll need to make the best pumpkin bread

-ingredients needed to make pumpkin bread
+ingredients in small dishes needed to make pumpkin bread.

 How to make Pumpkin Bread